American Redstart wintering ecology

 Modeling three-dimensional space use and overlap in birds

 How animals use space in their environment has fundamental behavioral and ecological implications.
 Utilization distributions have become one of the most common methods for estimating space use in animals.
-Redstarts like nearly all species of birds also use space in 3D, as they are regularly observed foraging within 1 m of the ground and all the way to the top of the canopy.
+Redstarts, like nearly all species of birds, also use space in 3D.
+We regularly observed foraging within 1 m of the ground and all the way to the top of the canopy.
 Many studies have noted the importance of the vertical dimension.
 For example, MacArthur's landmark 1958 paper found important vertical niche differentiation among warblers residing in coniferous forests.

 Until recently methods to simultaneously quantify space use in 3D were not available, despite the fact that most animals use space in 3D (e.g., flying, arboreal, burrowing, and aquatic animals).
 To help rectify this problem I used and refined available methods to quantify redstart space use in 3D for the first time.